 Royal Road Productions Executive Producer Karyn Levitt is also a celebrated soprano.
 Noted by London Times critic Irving Wardle for allowing Eisler’s songs “to bloom and be beautiful in a way which is undoubtedly musically expressive," celebrated soprano Karyn Levitt has appeared at The Town Hall-NYC, Carnegie Hall (Weill), Café Sabarsky in The Neue Galerie, the legendary Metropolitan Room, Brecht-Haus in Berlin, Princeton University, the Goethe Institutes of Boston and Los Angeles, and at many other distinguished venues.
 Café Sabarsky hosted the world premiere of her new cabaret show, Will There Still Be Singing?
 A Hanns Eisler Cabaret.
 Ms. Levitt looks forward to many more performances of Will There Still Be Singing?
 A Hanns Eisler Cabaret and Songs for Mother Courage around the world.

-In her production of Happy Birthday, Eric Bentley at The Town Hall NYC, Ms. Levitt was honored to share the stage with Michael Riedel, Tony Kushner, Austin Pendleton, Louise Kerz Hirschfeld, James Shapiro, Edward Mendelson, Phillip Lopate, Roger Copeland, and Michael Paller.
-As part of the evening, she performed several Brecht-Eisler songs with the distinguished pianist Eric Ostling, world-renowned accordionist William Schimmel, and Broadway guitarist Larry Saltzman and sang the world premiere of Songs for Mother Courage by Darius Milhaud and Eric Bentley, under the baton of four-time Emmy winner Glen Roven leading the Metamorphosis Chamber Orchestra.
+In Happy Birthday, Eric Bentley at The Town Hall NYC, Ms. Levitt was honored to share the stage with Michael Riedel, Tony Kushner, Austin Pendleton, Louise Kerz Hirschfeld, James Shapiro, Edward Mendelson, Phillip Lopate, Roger Copeland, and Michael Paller.
+She performed several Brecht-Eisler songs with celebrated pianist Eric Ostling, renowned accordionist William Schimmel, and renowned guitarist Larry Saltzman and sang the world premiere of Songs for Mother Courage by Darius Milhaud and Eric Bentley, under the baton of four-time Emmy winner Glen Roven leading the Metamorphosis Chamber Orchestra.

-Under Bentley’s guidance, Levitt and pianist Eric Ostling created an evening of Eisler’s songs that has earned rave reviews around the country with Irving Wardle of the London Times raving “Karyn Levitt is doing something which, to my ears, is new.
+Under Bentley’s guidance, Levitt curated an evening of Eisler’s songs that has earned rave reviews around the country with Irving Wardle of the London Times raving “Karyn Levitt is doing something which, to my ears, is new.
 My acquaintance with the Eisler songs is limited to (other) singers (who have) a harsh and urgent style, very much a product of the cruel and dangerous times in which the work first appeared.
 Ms. Levitt’s approach, it seems to me, is to negotiate a passage for these songs into the concert hall.
 In place of the gritty style, she allows them to bloom and be beautiful."
 This project received a major arts grant from Nokia in 2013 as well as a research grant from the Department of Exile Studies at the University of Southern California (USC).